-For clinical rotation, the students must adhere to the same PTA Program Dress Code and Other Dress Code requirements.
-A student found non-compliant with the rules of dress in a clinical setting may be sent home and will need to make up the missed clinical time.
-In order to protect the health and welfare of students participating in clinical experiences, students are required to use PPE during clinical activities.
+The students must adhere to the same PTA Program Dress Code and Other Dress Code requirements.
+A student found non-compliant with dress rules in a clinical setting may be sent home and will need to make up the missed clinical time.
+Students must use PPE as required by the clinical site during clinical activities to protect the health and welfare of students participating in clinical experiences.